cloudify-examples/example-use-cases/azure_case/service/README.md

 # Network Service

-Creates a service chain of connected network services.
+Creates a service chain by creating forwarding rules on VNFs (Fortigate and BIG IP).

 ## Prerequisites: